a23956491z/all_notes/Programming Lang/RISC-V.md

 Recent MIPS is bi-endianness.

 ### Memory access
-MIPS only allow pc-relative access.
+MIPS only allow pc-relative access(in conditional jump : branch).

-RISC-V have both pc-relative access and absolute address access.
+RISC-V have both pc-relative access and absolute address access for all jumps and branches.
 Abosulut access can be achived by combining `LUI` and `JALR` to access any address in 32-bit range.

 ### Jump